This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• If you want a more ‘sour’ sourdough pizza crust, let the dough sit overnight in the fridge for a long slow rise.
-In the morning, let it come up to room temperature then proof and shape it.
-Keep in
+For a more sour flavor: For a tangier crust, let the dough rise slowly in the fridge overnight.
+In the morning, bring it to room temperature, then proof and shape.

-• Parchment paper makes it easier to transfer the pizza from the counter to the baking pan or pizza stone.
-If you don’t have parchment paper then shape your pizza dough directly on a greased baking sheet.
+Shaping & transferring: Parchment paper makes it easier to move pizza from the counter to the baking pan or stone.
+No parchment?
+Shape the dough directly on a greased baking sheet.

 Nutrition